rhmk/ansible-hana-examples/README.md

 - master:  current ongoing development, documentation may not be correct
 - stable:  fully tested releases incl. documentation

+### latest changes

+24-Nov-17: base-host-setup role is deprecated.
+This setup will move to my project ansible-generic-roles and more of it to rhel-system-roles/linux-system-roles project

 ### Possible deployment options

 hana scale-up